-Megan Houston is an experienced leader committed to implementing resilient policies, programs, and practices in Palm Beach County.
-As the Director of the County's Office of Resilience, Megan oversees the County's climate mitigation, climate adaptation, and sustainable development strategies.
+Megan Houston is committed to implementing resilient policies, programs, and practices in Palm Beach County.
+As the Chief Resilience Officer, Megan oversees the County's climate mitigation, climate adaptation, and sustainable development strategies.
 She has a broad background in energy efficiency, environmental law, and community development.